Keeping siblings together through adoption

 Corienne Strange is SSAFA’s Adoption Manager and has been a Social Worker for 27 years specialising in adoption since 1998.
 She has experience of all aspects of adoption having worked directly with adopters and with children.

 Once again it’s National Adoption Week and, like many adoption agencies, we are keen for people who might be thinking about adoption to come forward.
 To be honest National Adoption Week is just an ‘add-on’ to an activity that we are keen to promote all year round.

-There are 7,000 children in the UK currently who need adoption and whilst the numbers of adopters have increased this year there is still a need for families for older children, sibling groups and those children considered as ‘harder to place’ because of their complex needs or backgrounds.
+There are 7,000 children in the UK currently who need adoption and whilst the numbers of adopters have increased this year there is still a need for families for older children, sibling groups and those children considered as ‘harder to place’ because of their complicated needs or backgrounds.
 Along with BAAF and other agencies this year we are keen to hear from anyone wanting to consider siblings.